ClearskyApp06/clearskyservices/readme.md

     "details": "Failed to load record"
 }
 ```

+10/18/2025:

+Error responses have been updated to the new format.

 ## Issues
 If you encounter any issues or have suggestions for improvements, please open an issue on our [GitHub repository](https://github.com/ClearskyApp06/clearskyservices/issues).